-Day 1: The tour begins at 6:30 pm with a dinner meeting at our hotel in Puembo, a colonial suburb of Quito.
+Day 1: The tour begins at 6:30 pm with a dinner meeting at our hotel in Puembo, a suburb of Quito near the airport.
 Night in Puembo.

-Day 2: We’ll leave early this morning for the high páramo habitats of the Cayambe-Coca Reserve at the Papallacta Pass, at about 15,000 feet of elevation and less than an hour’s drive from the hotel.
+Day 2: We’ll leave early this morning for the high páramo habitats of the Cayambe-Coca Reserve at the Papallacta Pass, at nearly 15,000 feet of elevation and less than an hour’s drive from the hotel.
 On a clear day the panoramic views of the high volcanoes that surround Quito, including Cotopaxi and Antisana, are breathtaking.
-The birding at the pass is equally thrilling.
-In addition to the chance of seeing an Andean Condor, we may find such other high-elevation specialties as Variable Hawk, Rufous-bellied Seedsnipe, the endemic Ecuadorian Hillstar, Andean Tit-Spinetail, Many-striped Canastero, Bar-winged and Stout-billed Cinclodes, Tawny Antpitta, Red-rumped Bush-Tyrant, Red-crested Cotinga, Giant Conebill, and Plumbeous Sierra-Finch.
+The birding at the pass is a thrilling introduction to various tropical families.
+In addition to the chance of seeing the mountaintop specialty Rufous-bellied Seedsnipe, we may find such other high-elevation residents as Variable Hawk, Black-chested Buzzard-Eagle, the endemic Ecuadorian Hillstar, Andean Tit-Spinetail, Many-striped Canastero, Bar-winged and Stout-billed Cinclodes, Tawny Antpitta, Red-crested Cotinga, Giant Conebill, and Plumbeous Sierra-Finch.
 We’ll spend the morning birding here and in the high temperate forest east of the pass in search of mixed-species flocks of tanagers.
 We’ll take an afternoon break at the cozy Guango Lodge, where the big show is put on at an array of hummingbird feeders.
 Such fabulous hummers as the impossibly proportioned Sword-billed Hummingbird visit occasionally.
-Others, such as Tourmaline Sunangel, Mountain Velvetbreast, Long-tailed Sylph, and Glowing Puffleg, are all possible as well.
+Others, such as Tourmaline Sunangel, Chestnut-breasted Coronet, Long-tailed Sylph, and Glowing Puffleg, are all possible as well.
 We’ll spend part of the afternoon on the grounds watching the hummingbirds and checking the adjacent river for Torrent Duck and White-capped Dipper.
 Then we’ll continue our journey downslope to Cabañas San Isidro, only an hour and a half away, possibly making a stop or two for such roadside attractions as White-tipped Swift and Vermilion Flycatcher.
 We’ll arrive at Cabañas San Isidro in the late afternoon with time to settle in before we’re treated to quite possibly the best cooking in Ecuador.
 Night at Cabañas San Isidro.

 Day 3: We’ll have an entire day to explore the full birding potential of the grounds of San Isidro.
 We’ll walk on relatively level, little-traveled roads and occasionally on trails through the beautiful cloud forest.
 We’ll begin at first light, watching birds lured to the buffet at the lodge’s lamps, where insects have been collecting all night.
-It’s a great way to get those first good looks at such species as Montane Woodcreeper, Black-billed Peppershrike, and Barred Becard.
-Striking off on foot to bird the access road of the lodge is excellent for fancy birds such as both Golden-headed and Crested Quetzals, Wattled Guan, Pale-eyed and Glossy-black Thrushes, and the diminutive Rufous-crowned Tody-Flycatcher.
+It’s a great way to get those first good looks at such species as Montane Woodcreeper, Black-billed Peppershrike, and the wonderfully named Marble-faced Bristle-Tyrant.
+Striking off on foot to bird the access road of the lodge is excellent for fancy birds such as both Golden-headed and Crested Quetzals, Speckle-faced Parrot, Pale-eyed and Glossy-black Thrushes, and the diminutive Rufous-crowned Tody-Flycatcher.
 Mixed-species flocks of tanagers, including representatives of the genus Tangara such as the spectacular (and spectacularly named!)
 Saffron-crowned, Black-capped, Beryl-spangled, Flame-faced, and Golden-naped, are possible on the road or anywhere around the lodge.

-The trails at San Isidro provide access to the interior of the forest, where we’ll search for Andean Cocks-of-the-rock, which have a lek nearby, as well as specialties such as Rufous Spinetail, Streak-headed Antbird, Plain-tailed Wren, and possibly White-bellied and Chestnut-crowned Antpitta, which have recently been lured in with worms.
-We’ll bird all day, have both lunch and dinner at the lodge, and not need to get into the van once.
+The trails at San Isidro provide access to the interior of the forest, where we may find Andean Cock-of-the-rock, as well as bamboo thicket specialties such as Rufous Spinetail, Streak-headed Antbird, and Plain-tailed Wren.
+White-bellied Antpitta, which occurs in the forest around the lodge, may be coming to the nearby worm feeding station.
+We’ll bird all day, have both lunch and dinner at the lodge, and may very well not even get into the van once.
 After dinner, while walking back to our cabins, we’ll shine our lights into the trees and with luck locate the “San Isidro” Owl, a species of very limited distribution and not yet formally described to science.
 Night at Cabañas San Isidro.

 Day 4: This morning we’ll leave San Isidro to begin our birding day about 20 minutes down the main road at the Guacamayos Pass.
 First thing in the morning is the time to watch the swifts screaming over the pass.
 White-collared and Chestnut-collared make up the majority, but there is a good chance for flocks of the little-known and infrequently observed White-chinned, White-chested, and Spot-fronted Swifts as well.
 This spot is also an excellent vantage point for the valley below and a good place to observe mixed flocks that might contain such incredible tanagers as the gaudy Grass-green, the noisy and gregarious White-capped, or the local Lacrimose Mountain-Tanager.
 A Black-billed Mountain-Toucan can occasionally be found on one of the treetops.
 The trail along the Guacamayos Ridge beginning from the parking lot can be equally exciting.
 We’ll walk over the cobblestones of this ancient Inca message relay route while looking for Powerful Woodpecker, Chestnut-naped Antpitta, Dusky Piha, Barred Fruiteater, and Ocellated Tapaculo, among others.

-After a lunch back at the lodge we’ll head downhill and east along the Loreto Road with a couple of quick stops to look for Cliff Flycatcher and maybe one of a long-surviving pair of Orange-breasted Falcons that nest in a roadside canyon.
+After a lunch back at the lodge we’ll head downhill and east along the Loreto Road with a couple of quick stops to look for Cliff Flycatcher and White-tailed Hillstar near one of the waterfalls.
 We’ll arrive at Wildsumaco Lodge in the afternoon and settle in.
 Night at Wildsumaco.

 Day 5: We’ll spend the day birding within walking distance of the lodge.
 Situated in the lower foothills at about 4,500 feet of elevation, the grounds have a mix of montane, foothill, and lowland species.
 Wildsumaco, a new lodge finished in 2007, has taken off as a major birding destination in east Ecuador and the place for a number of difficult-to-find species.
 Today’s birding will be done from a seldom-traveled dirt road and along a system of well-maintained forest trails.
-Coppery-chested Jacamar, Foothill Antwren, Short-tailed Antthrush, and Gray-tailed Piha are resident species.
-Such rare and local foothill birds as Red-billed Tyrranulet, Yellow-throated Spadebill, and Shrike-like Cotinga have also been found from the trails, and we’ll keep a special eye out for them.
-The hummingbird feeders here are top-notch, and if the forest gets quiet in the afternoon, we’ll spend a little time on the back porch of the lodge to watch for Ecuadorian Piedtail, Napo Sabrewing, Wire-crested Thorntail, Gould’s Jewelfront, and Violet-headed Hummingbird.
-After dark, Vermiculated and Rufescent Screech-Owls, Band-bellied Owl, and Great Potoo are possible.
+Coppery-chested Jacamar, Ecuadorian Piedtail, Ecuadorian Tyrannulet, and Gray-tailed Piha are resident species.
+Such rare and local foothill birds as Red-billed Tyrranulet, Ornate Antwren, and Chestnut-crowned Gnateater are known from the trails, and we’ll keep a special eye out for them.
+The hummingbird feeders here are top-notch, and if the forest gets quiet in the afternoon or we get some rain, we’ll spend a little time on the back porch of the lodge to watch for Black-throated Brilliant, Napo Sabrewing, Wire-crested Thorntail, Gould’s Jewelfront, and Violet-headed Hummingbird.
+Antpitta feeding occurs here, too, and with a little luck we could see both Plain-backed and the tiny Ochre-breasted Antpittas.
+After dark, Vermiculated and Tropical Screech-Owls, and Band-bellied Owl are possible.
 Night at Wildsumaco.